My personal website is my home on the web.

 - Static Rendering: All of my site’s content is present in the HTML.
 Unlike some sites that use JSX and client-side rendering to dynamically hydrate their pages using JavaScript, my site render all content at build time.
 This uses much less processing power on your device and makes the page load much faster.

 - Optimized CSS and JS: Each page on my site only loads the resources that it needs, and the resources that it does import are minified.
-I used my custom
+I used custom partials to automate this process slightly, as discussed in the Sass section.
+This per-page approach minimizes the data that needs to be downloaded and allows the page to load faster.

-in more detail in the Sass section.
-This per-page approach minimizes the data that needs to be downloaded and allows the page to load faster. - Optimized Images and Videos: The images, videos, and animations on my website use the WebP and WebM formats, which allows them to load faster and use less data.
+- Optimized Images and Videos: The images, videos, and animations on my website use the WebP and WebM formats, which allows them to load faster and use less data.

 Privacy